 Then I realised I functioned better after hitting the big O. I didn’t want to be one of those frustrated women who needed to ‘get laid’ to overcome their crankiness, so I turned to the props I’d tucked away in my pop-coloured sandook.
 No longer did I have to make my husband a drink to get him in the mood or go in for a supremely painful Brazilian wax appointment every month.
 I could take care of my own needs.

-Well, so I thought till I ran into Karan, my friend from school, at the grocery store.
+Well, so I thought until I ran into Karan, my friend from school, at the grocery store.
 We reconnected with each other on social media.
 A week down the line we were already flirting with each other.
 His ‘good mornings’ meant more to me than sunshine itself even as I hungrily gobbled his compliments – on the colour of my skin, the shape of my lips and the curve of my waist.
 Karan’s sweet words reassured me that I was still smokin’ hot even in my early 30s.

 Related reading: 6 reasons why women have an affair

-On one hand was my husband I loved so dearly and on the other was Karan, who I knew was capable of kissing every inch of my skin, making me feel like a modern day Aphrodite.
+On one hand, was my husband I loved so dearly and on the other was Karan, who I knew was capable of kissing every inch of my skin, making me feel like a modern-day Aphrodite.
 Would it be fair for Aphrodite, the Greek Goddess of love to plead a man to make love to her?
 No, it wouldn’t.
 So one day, when Karan invited me home for a cup of coffee, I went and things turned out just the way I wanted them to.

 The fun is back in my life